 We have tried to give you some ideas and suggestions in this guide.
 Not all will be relevant, necessary or right for your child.
 You will know your child best, so take these as a guide and adapt these to suit their needs.

-Please remember, if you have any concerns you can seek advice from your child's school, SEND Services, other agencies involved and the Virtual School or local adoption support agency (see contacts page).
+Please remember, if you have any concerns you can seek advice from your child's school, SEND Services or other agencies involved and the Virtual School (see contacts page).